iwuvjhdva/vlcc/README.md

 --------
 Frankly, the tool was only tested on Debian Wheezy and Kubuntu 12.10 distributions.

-You should expect issues in case of use of another systems, but it will probably work well on all modern Debian-based distros.
+You should expect issues in case of use of another systems, but it will probably work well on all modern Debian based distros.

 Well, you also should run VLCC with Python 2.7.

-There are no valid reasons why it couldn't be implemented to run with 2.6 or 3.x, but it actually works on 2.7.
+There are no valid reasons why it couldn't be implemented to run with 2.6 or 3.x, but it only actually works on 2.7.

 Installation